People v. LaValle: Effects

 The court remanded the case to the Supreme Court of Suffolk County with instructions that a new sentence be imposed: either 20 or 25 years to life, or life imprisonment without eligibility for parole.
+LaValle was resentenced to life in prison without parole.
 The death sentences of New York's other two death-row inmates were also invalidated.

-In April 2007, there were talks by state officials of the Republican Party, notably former State Senate Majority Leader Joseph Bruno, to reinstate a state death penalty that permits its usage for "cop-killers."
-Former governor Eliot Spitzer expressed agreement with the intention of the legislation, but did not actually express support for passing it.
-Former governor David Paterson did not take a position, but according to state senator Liz Krueger, Paterson has always been against capital punishment.
+In April 2007, there were talks by state officials of the Republican Party, notably the then-State Senate Majority Leader Joseph Bruno, to reinstate a state death penalty that permits its usage for "cop-killers."
+Eliot Spitzer, the governor at the time, expressed agreement with the intention of the legislation, but did not actually express support for passing it.
+Then-lieutenant-governor David Paterson did not take a position, but according to state senator Liz Krueger, Paterson has always been against capital punishment.

 In October 2007, the New York Court of Appeals decided People v.
 John Taylor which involved the last inmate on New York's Death Row (see Wendy's massacre).
 In that case, the District Attorney of Queens County sought to carve an exception to Lavalle, but the court rejected that effort.